vipings/viping-dev/content/blog/Thoughts on my first 2 weeks after starting Gym.md

 Then I decided, I can try a local gym near to my place.
 It was after I did some blood work done, and results were not favourable.

 Anyway, after starting gym I feel good.
-I think just because I get up early, focus on food, and consciously avoiding foo bad for me.
+I think just because I get up early, focus on food, and consciously avoiding food bad for me.
 It's a good start.

 Let's see where this leads to me.